 The faith of the practising Hindu devouts here is as strong as the belief which says that one who completes it is freed from all the sins and is granted moksha or salvation in the lifetime.

 One top tip: the coveted pilgrimage circuit, since it is spread in the four corners of the country, is not so easy to cover in one single go.
 However, there is another Hindu pilgrimage trail situated in the Garhwal Himalayas in the state of Uttarakhand known as the ‘Chota Char Dham’ (small four abodes) which can all be covered in a minimum of 10-15 days by road.

 Author: Footloose Dev

 If we talk about Meghalaya, there was almost no tourism some 10 years ago, because everyone was scared of the local tribal culture.
 But over the years, Meghalaya has established itself as India’s top tourist destination.
 Naturally, overtourism has had negative effects with many of Meghalaya’s natural resources, including the popular Dawki River getting polluted.
-To overcome the problem, however, Meghalaya is now coming up with many community initiatives and thus creating more life-examples for tourism in India.
-Despite growing pollution, Meghalaya is now establishing itself as one of India’s cleanest state.
+To overcome the problem, however, Meghalaya is now coming up with many community initiatives and thus creating more life examples for tourism in India.
+Despite growing pollution, Meghalaya is now establishing itself as one of India’s cleanest states.

 So yea, if you’re planning a holiday in India, there can’t be a better place than Meghalaya.
 It is beautiful, cultural, historical, and now exemplary too.